Serious complications after radiosynoviorthesis. Survey on frequency and treatment modalities | Canada Hyperbarics Skip to main content

 Canadian Relevance

 This study was not conducted in Canada and does not include Canadian authors.
-However, it covers radiation-induced tissue necrosis and ulcers, which relate to delayed radiation injury, a Health Canada-recognized indication for hyperbaric oxygen therapy.
+However, it covers radiation-induced tissue necrosis and ulcers, which relate to delayed radiation injury, a Health Canada-recognised indication for hyperbaric oxygen therapy.

 Study Limitations